 6.2 Meals and Lodging.

-b) Reimbursement for meals and lodging is based on actual expenses.
+c) Travel expense reimbursement is not a per diem.
+Reimbursement for meals and lodging is based on actual expenses.

-c) Travel Within the Continental United States Utilizing State Funds or Institutional Funds:
+d) Travel Within the Continental United States Utilizing State Funds or Institutional Funds:

 1) Mexico and Canada are considered domestic travel.

 a) Airport Parking.
 Employees based in Austin may park in the lot or garage of their choice at or near Austin-Bergstrom International Airport for business-related travel and reasonable parking expenses will be reimbursed.

 b) Valet Parking.
 Itemized charges for valet parking may be reimbursed if the traveler is staying at the lodging establishment or attending a meeting or conference at the establishment; otherwise, the expense is considered personal and is non-reimbursable.

 c) Other.
 Other parking fees incurred away from an employee's place of employment while transacting U. T. System Administration business may be reimbursed.
 The expense must be itemized on the reimbursement request.